trdroid/Swift-Examples/Optionals/README.md

 	does two things

 	1) checks to see if str is not nil (i.e str != nil)
-	2) if so, force unwraps str and assigns the value to the constant 'result' */
+	2) if so, force unwraps str and assigns the value to the constant 'result' (i.e let result = str!)
+*/
 ```